-- the major theme or themes of the Our'an that appear in each passage, and - the way each passage presents its theme(s) in its own particular way.
+- the major theme or themes of the Qur'an that appear in each passage, and - the importance of these themes in the lives of Musilms today.

 Candidates should study the passages in a recognised English translation, but with reference to the original Arabic text.
 In the examination passages will be set in both Arabic and English.
 Candidates should demonstrate knowledge of the original as well as the translation.